IF YOUR BUSINESS ISN’T ON SOCIAL MEDIA YET, YOU’RE MISSING OUT.

 WHO SHOULD USE PINTEREST?

-The new kid, so to speak, on the social media block, SnapChat has been making big waves and has quickly become a channel on the minds and marketers and businesses alike.
+The new kid, so to speak, on the social media block, SnapChat has been making big waves and has quickly become a channel on the minds of marketers and businesses alike.
 Unlike the other social networks discussed here, SnapChat is still a privately owned company.
-But with their parent company Snap Inc. recently filing for IPO, more data on the company has just recently become available.
+But with their parent company Snap Inc. recently filing for IPO, more data on the company has just become available last year.

 Of all the social media users in the United States, just 18% are using SnapChat.
 However, those that do use it are highly engaged.
 “Per Snap’s first prospectus, over 2.5 billion Snaps are sent from the app every day.
 Snapchat boasts, on average, 158 million daily active users, 25% of whom post to their Story every day.
 And on average, those daily active users visit the app more than 18 times per day,” writes MediaKix.
 Demographically, millennials make up the largest portion of SnapChat users with 71% of users falling between 18 and 34, while just 1% of users are 65 or older.
 Generation Z are also big users of the platform.
 In fact, 60% of Americans between the ages of 13 and 38 are SnapChat users and 71% of all users are under the age of 25.
 The Snap universe is currently mostly women who make up 70% of all users.